napari/napari/docs/source/events/perfmon.rst

 `callable_lists`
 ~~~~~~~~~~~~~~~~

 These lists can be referenced by the `callable_lists` option.
-For example
+You might
-you might want one list for "rendering" and another for "painting".
+want multiple lists so they can be enabled separately.

 Trace File
 -----------